1929–30 New Hampshire Wildcats men's ice hockey season: Season

 With several good seasons under their belt, New Hampshire put together one of its most ambitious schedules for 1930.
 The team try to play 16 games, the most it had ever attempted.
 Unfortunately, weather delays played a part early in the season.
-The team did not gather for its first practice until after Christmas but, even then, they could only work out for a few days before the temperature spiked and the ice was rendered unusable.
+The team did not gather for its first practice until after Christmas, but, even then, they could only work out for a few days before the temperature spiked and the ice was rendered unusable.
 The home rink's ice was too soft to practice on and eventually forced the first two games of the season to be cancelled.

-The opening game didn't happen until the 11th when Bates arrived.
-The rink was in a good enough state for the game but the team was not.
+The opening game didn't happen until the 11th when Bates Bobcats arrived.
+The rink was in a good enough state for the game, but the team was not.
 Hampered by a lack of ice time, the Wildcats were slow out of the gate and quickly found themselves behind.
-Ed Plourde even the count before the end of the first but the Bobcats continued to pressure Tasker, who was making his first start in goal.
-The visitors got back into the lead at the end of the second while UNH, despite using many alternates in the match, looked to tire as the period went on.
-Bates doubled its lead early in the third and looked to be heading for a win with how poorly the home side had been playing.
+Ed Plourde evened the count before the end of the first period, but the Bobcats continued to pressure Tasker, who was making his first start in goal.
+The visitors got back into the lead at the end of the second period while UNH, despite using many alternates in the match, looked to tire as the period went on.
+Bates doubled its lead early in the third period and looked to be heading for a win with how poorly the home side had been playing.
 In the final minutes, UNH got its second wind and Croke converted on a pass from Plourde for a second marker.
 Unfortunately, there were only seconds left in the game and New Hampshire was forced to admit defeat.